TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Reserved Folders
 ================

-In the early days, every extension baked it own bread when it came to file locations of PHP classes, public web resources and templates.
+In the early days, every extension author baked his own bread when it came to file locations of PHP classes, public web resources and templates.

-With the rise of Extbase, a generally accepted structure for file locations inside extensions has been established.
-If extension authors stick to this, the system helps in various ways.
-For instance, if putting PHP classes into the :file:`Classes/` folder and naming classes accordingly, the system will be able to autoload these without further action from the developer.
+With the rise of Extbase, a generally accepted structure for file locations inside of extensions has been established.
+If extension authors stick to this and the other Coding Guidelines, the system helps in various ways.
+For instance, if putting PHP classes into the :file:`Classes/` folder and using appropriate namespaces for the classes, the system will be able to autoload these files.

 Extension kickstarters like the `Extension Builder extension
 <https://extensions.typo3.org/extension/extension_builder>`_ will create